-Truman VA is recruiting 4 interns to participate in the MHSPC pre-doctoral internship program.
-Two interns will be selected for our Generalist track (Match Number 138814), one intern will be selected for our Health Psychology track (Match Number 138811), and one intern will be selected for our Neuropsychology track (Match Number 138812).
+Truman VA is recruiting 4 interns to participate in the MHSPC doctoral internship program.

+- Two interns for the Generalist track (Match Number 138814) - One intern for the Health Psychology track (Match Number 138811) - One intern will be selected for our Neuropsychology track (Match Number 138812).

 Matched interns will complete three Major Rotations from those offered at Truman VA.
 Interns submit first rotation requests prior to the training year and the Director of Training determines the Major Rotations for the first rotation.
 Interns matched to a track have priority for training rotations within the assigned track.
 Subsequent rotations are determined over the course of the year.
 One or more minor rotations may occur at UM-DHP (as outlined above).
 Interns also participate in a yearlong outpatient assessment/therapy clinic supervised by clinical staff.
 Training can be designed, through major and minor block rotations, to meet Division 40 (Clinical Neuropsychology) guidelines.